Seelengrab/Seelengrab.github.io/articles/Julia Abstractions for Arduino registers/index.md

 for a meager result.

-In the first step to improve this and to make writing new projects using those same building blocks easier, I ended up writing a new julia package handling all this, while providing the utilities required - [`AVRDevices.jl`][avrdevices].
+In the first step to improve this and to make writing new projects using those same building blocks easier, I ended up writing a new julia package handling all of this, while providing the utilities required - [`AVRDevices.jl`][avrdevices].
-It's heavily inspired by the awesome [avr-rust project][avr-rust] and was very helpful in figuring out what kinds of features would be nice to have in a library like this.
+It's heavily inspired by the awesome [avr-rust project][avr-rust], which was very helpful in figuring out what kinds of features would be nice to have in a library like this.

 The second step was wrapping the compiler functions up into its own package as well, [`AVRCompiler.jl`][avrcompiler].
-There's a bunch of stuff that could be done there, like having `JLL`s from [BinaryBuilder][binarybuilder] for linking and flashing onto a connected device, but I haven't gotten to that yet and so it's just the existing functions wrapped up into a package for now.
+There's a bunch of stuff that could be done there, like having `JLL`s from [BinaryBuilder][binarybuilder] for linking and flashing onto a connected device, or maybe just relying on the already-required AVR compatible LLVM.
+I haven't gotten to that yet though and so it's just the existing functions, wrapped up into a package for now.

 ## Dev-UX!
 A kingdom for nice Dev-UX!

-So, what *is* actually a nice kind of feature here?
-Some form of static checking would be nice, to be sure that I can't construct an invalid configuration/register state from unrelated constants.
-Also, building the desired state up step-by-step and only write it out once - writing takes time, and if we're hardcoding a static configuration it's also much nicer to have it all constant fold away into a single write to a register.
+So, what *are* actually a nice set of features here?
+Some form of static checking would be nice, to be sure that I can't construct an invalid configuration/register state from unrelated constants on accident.
+Also, building the desired state up step-by-step and only writing it out once - writing to a register takes much more time if done on a per-bit basis, and if we're hardcoding a static configuration it's also much nicer to have it all constant fold away into a single write to a register.

 With this wishlist in mind, here's what I've come up with: